1042 Qualified Replacement Property: An Overview of ESOP Rollover Strategies

 The passive equity QRP investment strategy has the important advantage of providing the purchaser symmetrical asset class returns.
 That is to say, the equity you sell to the ESOP benefits from a return profile that can be correlated with the rollover equities that are purchased through the QRP.
 By and large, the valuation level of the equity that you sell to the ESOP is reflected in the valuation level of the rollover property you purchase, if both transactions are completed within a similar timeframe.
 In practical terms, if you sell your business when stock prices are generally high, then you may be getting a good price for it but are reinvesting in expensive equities.
 Conversely, a seller who completes his divestiture in a “down market” is likely to be purchasing his qualified property also in a down market.
 Timing the transaction consequently becomes less critical to the overall ESOP implementation, as the correlated values between the business and the QRP have a reduced likelihood of “gapping” through the rollover mechanism.

 This symmetry is due to the manner in which value is assigned to a seller’s shares when determining the sale price he receives.
 The IRS stipulates that the Company’s equity be valued at the time of the ESOP’s formation by a qualified independent appraiser for the purpose of setting the sale price of the seller’s shares.
 The methodology the appraiser uses to develop that valuation follows specific industry-wide standards, that incorporate market-derived valuation indications of comparable, publicly traded companies.
 The IRS rightly understands that market perceptions of value vary with time and, as most business owners are well aware, affect private asset pricing levels.
-For equities, these valuation methodologies predominantly include publicly traded comparables analysis, precedent M&A transactions analysis and discounted cash flow(25) analysis.
+For equities, these valuation methodologies predominantly include publicly traded comparables analysis, precedent M&A transactions analysis and discounted cash flow(27) analysis.
 The bottom line is that the valuation methodology and mechanics that determine the proceeds received by the selling shareholder for his shares from the ESOP are linked to the valuation levels at which he “buys in” when purchasing his QRP.
 Of course, if the appraiser’s valuation were to be finalized, say, 12 months before the selling shareholder purchases his equity QRP, this mechanical linkage would have some likelihood of decoupling.
 Nevertheless, asset symmetry is not a predictable benefit of fixed income securities purchased for the purposes of QRP.
-Fixed income asset values historically have shown less correlation to equity values and may even be negatively correlated, particularly in a rising interest rate environment.
+An investor who purchases floating rate notes always buys at the “top” of the market, i.e., at par, and the value of such securities has only one direction it can move from there.
+More broadly, fixed income asset values historically have shown less correlation to equity values and may even be negatively correlated, particularly in a rising interest rate environment.

 Stock buybacks are another benefit of the passive equity QRP investment strategy.
 With bank borrowings so affordable, corporations have all but institutionalized the periodic repurchase of their shares in the secondary market.
 QRP investors benefit as economical free riders when company management teams institute share buybacks.
 Shareholders can benefit from stock price appreciation when share count is reduced, all else equal.
 Price appreciation translates into tax-deferred compounding for the passive equity investor.
 As of September 2016, 100 of the S&P 500 constituent companies had reduced their year-over-year share counts by more than 5% of outstanding stock.